 Monitoring your energy use will help you to establish how well your house performs and where savings need to be made.
 British Gas can install a smart meter for free for customers.

 Old floorboards add character to a room, yet it’s astounding how much heat can be lost through the gaps between them: added up together it can be the equivalent of a small window being permanently left open.
-Simply laying down a large rug in winter can provide extra insulation, but floorboard draughts are also fairly simple to solve with a few interventions.
+Simply laying down a large rug in winter can provide extra insulation, but fixing draughty floorboards is a fairly simple job.

 Updating light fittings and swapping old-fashioned tungsten bulbs for LEDs, which on average last 25,000 hours, can instantly reduce electricity consumption.
 While LED lamps can be expensive to buy, savings in electricity bills will usually offset the cost.
 The lamps now come in all styles, from dimmable spotlights to filament.